LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/creating-classes.rst

       def __init__(self):
          # Assignment statements based on the properties you designed...

-The initializer method automatically runs whenever we call a class, and it assigns values to each property name.
+The ``constructor`` automatically runs whenever we call a class, and it assigns values to each property name.

 The ``self`` parameter requires some explanation, and we will use an example to